Legends seldom die.

 - Shipping: Intentionally vague for Lelouch, but nudged in favor of Lelouch X Shirley.
 For everyone else though, the main couples are Euphie X Suzaku, Ed X Winry, Adachi X Izanami, and a hint of Kyon X Xion.

 - Smug Snake: You probably wouldn't belive me if I told you, so I'm going to wait untill I write the damn thing.

-- Translation Conventions: Since the story takes place in Japan, Japanese dailogue is written in English, but English dialogue is written in brackets <Like this>.
+- Translation Convention: Since the story takes place in Japan, Japanese dailogue is written in English, but English dialogue is written in brackets <Like this>.

 - The Magic Comes Back: An unforseen result of Second Impact.
 While the re-appearance of magic was hand-waved as the planet's insticntive reaction to an End-Of-The-World scenario, the real reason is that The reason for the "Contact Experiment" was to try an open the Gate of Dreams, which leads to Arcadia, the ancestral home of the Fey.
-SEELE's plan was to use the Gate fuse Earth with Arcadia, and allow Humanity to Acend To A Higher Plane Of Existance just as the ancestors of the Fey had billions of years ago.
+SEELE's plan was to use the Gate fuse Earth with Arcadia, and allow Humanity to Ascend to a Higher Plane of Existence just as the ancestors of the Fey had billions of years ago.
 While it turned out that it was impossible to fully open the Gate perminantly until the Guardians (I.E., the Angels) are destroyed, but partial opening caused a perminant spike in the world's magic level.
 Also, every world has it's own gate, and each world has Guardians tasked with protecting it, and Witches tasked with opening it furthur.

 - What Could Have Been